 Address: Gaslamp Quarter, San Diego, CA 92101

-If you’re willing to get a little adventurous and explore San Diego, cross the Coronado Bridge into the Gaslamp Quarter!
+If you want to explore San Diego a little more, cross the Coronado Bridge into the Gaslamp Quarter!
 Simply known as Gaslamp by locals and tourists alike, this is one of the most fun places to visit for younger crowds and adults in San Diego County.

-You can find a wide range of eateries, bars, and nightclubs to entertain you, your date, and your group of friends!
+You can find many eateries, bars, and nightclubs to entertain you, your date, and your friends!
 Free music shows also abound, with a new performance scheduled almost daily.
-If you want to know more about the music that will be playing at Gaslamp, visit their website for all the happenings in Gaslamp Quarter.
+If you’re eager to know more about the music playing at Gaslamp, visit their website for all the happenings in Gaslamp Quarter.

-From the seafood at Chevy Cafe to the delicious Tacos at Tacos El Cabron, there’s virtually something for everyone here at the Gaslamp Quarter.
-In addition, you can also get your fill at some of the many bars that are located in the Gaslamp Quarter and book a hotel for the night, so you don’t have to worry about crossing the Coronado Bridge again.
+In addition, you can also get your fill at some of the many bars in the Gaslamp Quarter and book a hotel for the night, so you don’t have to worry about crossing the Coronado Bridge again.